Pulliam Scholars Program

 What You Will Do on Your Field Trip

-Upon arriving at Bobcat Ridge (morning group) or finishing lunch (afternoon group) at the picnic pavilion, you will be greeted by your instructors.
-As students who need to use the restroom (located in the parking lot) do so, one instructor will briefly talk to the teacher and chaperones about helpful roles they can take on during the field trip.
-Your students will split into their preassigned groups and an instructor will begin the field trip with each group.
-Your students will receive a Bobcat Ridge Scientific Journal and a clipboard.
-Throughout the trip, instructors will lead students through activities that will include recording responses and data.
+Upon arriving at Bobcat Ridge, you will be greeted by your instructors in the bus parking area.
+One instructor will briefly talk to teachers and chaperones about how they can be helpful during the field trip.
+Another instructor will welcome your students and introduce the day.
+Your students will then be split into their preassigned groups and an instructor will begin the field trip with each group.
+We will break from about 11-11:45am for lunch.
+Activities with instructors will resume at 11:45am.

 While visiting Bobcat Ridge Natural Area, students will: